heptarch/heptarch.github.io/about.md

           {
           bio: 'This website and me are both being built out of cardboard boxes.*', }
+          {
+          bio: 'I believe that science, art, and culture thrive in conditions of openness and connection.*', }
         ];

         window.onload = function() {